 Medway Neurological Network (MNN) provides a single point of contact for the service providers to contact those with a neurological condition and for the neurological charities to engage with our service providers to improve the services.
-This is achieved in a number of ways including by use of this website, by our Email: email@example.com and by MNN representation on a range of health and social care committees, such as: the Medway Physical Disabilities Partnership Board; Voluntary and the Community and Social Enterprise (VCSE) Health Network.
+This is achieved in a number of ways including by use of this website, by our Email: email@example.com and by MNN representation on a range of health and social care committees, such as: the Medway CCG Neurology Task & Finish Group; the Medway Physical Disabilities Partnership Board; Voluntary, Community and Social Enterprise (VCSE) Leaders Network.
 Our service providers are also invited to MNN Quarterly Steering Group Meetings.

-(Facebook), Medway Youth Trust Charity Fete, St Mary's Island Community Centre Christmas Fair.
-We are also organising, in association with Medway School of Pharmacy, a major MEDWAY NEURO-FAIR
+(Facebook), Medway Youth Trust Charity Fetes, St Mary's Island Community Centre Christmas Fair etc.

-MNN has promoted the formation of this singing and movement group, in association with the Canterbury Cantata Trust and the Sidney De Hann Centre for Arts & Health.
+Research Centre for Arts & Health, is the parent organisation for this Sing to Beat Parkinon's neurologicaal choir.
 This therapeutic activity has been proven to be effective for those with Parkinson's Disease and the research has now been widened to include ALL other neurological conditions.
-Medway Skylarks meet every Saturday morning from 10.30am to noon at the St Mary's Island Community Centre, Island Way West, Chatham, Kent ME4 3EP.
+Medway Skylarks meet every Saturday morning during school term times from 10.30am to noon at the St Mary's Island Community Centre, Island Way West, Chatham, Kent ME4 3EP.
 For more information please click here

-MNN has joined the Peninsula Opportunites Group and the wHoo Cares Project in iniatives to reduce isolation, initially on the Hoo Peninsula.
-To this end MNN has helped launch 3 Neuro-cafes
+MNN has joined the Peninsula Opportunites Group, the wHoo Cares Project, and Medway Adult Education in iniatives to reduce isolation.
+To this end MNN has helped launch 4 Neuro-cafes

 ii).
 Companion Cafe that is open to people affected by dementia and now open to all neurological conditions.
 This new cafe is held on the 4th Thursday of each month at the Peninsula Methodist Church, Stoke Allhallows Road, Lower Stoke, Rochester, Kent ME3 9SL.

 iii).
-Hoo Neuro-cafe that meets at Taggs Coffee Shop on the 1st Wednesday of each month, from 10am to Noon.
+Hoo Parkinson's Cafe & Neuro Drop-In that meets at Taggs Coffee Shop on the 1st Wednesday of each month, from 10am to Noon.
 Find Taggs at 25 Church St., Hoo, Rochester, Kent ME3 9AH

 You are most welcome to join us at these cafes and if you require any further information please Email: firstname.lastname@example.org